The Australian Charter of Healthcare Rights

 You have a fundamental right to adequate and timely health care.
 Sometimes this may not be at the healthcare facility you first attend as not all services are necessarily available everywhere.

-A right to safe and high quality care.
+Safety – a right to safe and high quality care

 If you are unsure about what is happening to you or if you think something has been missed in your care, alert your healthcare provider.
 Let your provider know any circumstances that might make your health care riskier.

-A right to be shown respect, dignity and consideration.
+Respect – a right to be shown respect, dignity and consideration

 You are entitled to receive care in a way that is respectful of your culture, beliefs, values and characteristics like age and gender.
 It is important to tell your healthcare provider of any changes in your circumstances.
 Respect also includes being mindful of healthcare staff and other patients.

-A right to be informed about services, treatment, options and costs in a clear and open way.
+Communication – a right to be informed about services, treatment, options and costs in a clear and open way